-3.2 The site is currently vacant following demolition of the previous buildings on the site in 2012-2013.
-The previous buildings comprised a ground floor retail unit with residential to the rear and above (three units in total).

-3.3 As with the extant planning permission (Ref.
-2012/00441/EFUL) the proposal would provide a replacement ground floor retail unit, and Officers consider that this would maintain the vitality of the Neighbourhood Parade in which the application site sits, in accordance with Local Plan (2018) Policy TLC3.
+- 3.2 The site is currently vacant following demolition of the previous buildings on the site in 2012-2013.
+The previous buildings comprised a ground floor retail unit with residential to the rear and above (three units in total). - 3.3 As with the two extant planning permissions (Refs.
+2012/00441/EFUL and 2019/01908/FUL) the proposal would provide a replacement ground floor retail unit, which would now be 138sqm, Officers consider that this would maintain the

-3.4 In respect of the residential element of the scheme, Policy 3.3 of the London Plan (2016) states that 42,000 net additional units should be delivered per annum in London.
-Of this, LBHF has a target to deliver 1,031 net additional dwellings per annum, which is reflected in Local Plan (2018) Policy HO1.
+- vitality of the Neighbourhood Parade in which the application site sits, in accordance with Local Plan (2018) Policy TLC3. - 3.4 In respect of the residential element of the scheme, Policy H1 of the London Plan (2021) states that 66,000 net additional units should be delivered per annum in London.
+Of this, LBHF has a target to deliver 1,609 net additional dwellings per annum.
+The need to increase housing supply is reiterated in Local Plan (2018) Policy HO1.
 The proposal would result in a net increase of 6 residential units (9 in total) which would contribute to the Borough's targets in accordance with the abovementioned policies.
 Officers therefore consider the proposed development to be acceptable in principle in land use terms.
-The proposed density of the residential development is approximately 211 units per hectare, which also sits comfortably within the London Plan's suggested density ranges for an Urban site with a PTAL of 4, as set out in Policy 3.4.

-3.5 A key consideration in the assessment of the extant planning permission was whether there was a robust justification for the loss of the Buildings of Merit formerly on the site, in terms of whether the design quality of the replacement building justifies their loss.
+The proposed density of the residential development is approximately 211 units per hectare.
+London Plan (2021) Policy D3 moves away from numerical density ranges, and instead states that all development must make the best use of land by following a design-led approach that optimises the capacity of sites.
+Officers consider that the proposal represents a comfortable residential density for the site, when design, quality and transport considerations are taken into account. - 3.5 A key consideration in the assessment of the two extant planning permissions was whether there was a robust justification for the loss of the Buildings of Merit formerly on the site, in terms of whether the design quality of the replacement building justifies their loss.
 Although the buildings have now been demolished, the same needs to be considered as part of the current application.
 These issues are discussed within the report below.